shopwareArchive/shopware-platform-vagrant/README.md

 This can be the literal string HEAD, a branch name or a tag name of this repository: https://github.com/shopware/development

 By default this variable is set to the `master` branch.
+To use a specific version you can set the corresponding git tag: `v6.2.2`

+In it's current state this setup cannot be used to update a running shopware instance via `shopware_version` variable and re-provisioning via vagrant.

 ### Advanced setup
 If you would like to access the Shopware instance using a hostname, rather than the IP address,